Are you sure you want to report this content?

 Aches which are not yours.
 I too call myself I”

 It is thus her essential feminine spirit that is borne out in the poem.
 In fact, several faces of the woman have been exhibited in the poem through the confessional mode – woman as an artist, woman as a wife, woman as a lover, woman as a social rebel, and, above all, woman as an untiring seeker of the nature of the psychological processes behind both femininity and masculinity.
 In the process of asserting her femininity on her readers, its trials and tribulations, its hopes and despairs, the poetess also embarks on a journey to search for her own identity through which she creates a personal mythology.
 The use of free verse and a colloquial diction contribute to the poet’s spontaneity of expression which further enriches the confessional mode used in the poem as it aids in an uninhibited expression of emotions.

-This essay is about the detailed analysis of G.M.
-Hopkins' poem 'Pied Beauty'.10
+This essay is about an analysis of Kamala Das' confessional poem 'An Introduction'.73

 Characters left :